BryanMelvison/BryanMelvison/README.md

 ### Hi there 👋
-I'm Currently a Penultimate Student Studying Computer Science at the University of Hong Kong!
+I'm Currently a Final Year Student Studying Computer Science at the University of Hong Kong!
 Follow along my journey in learning new technology trends!
+Interested in the Generative field of AI, and Cloud Infrastrucure!
+I am a AWS Certified Cloud Practitioner, I am currently studying for AWS Solutions Architect Associate Certification!

 <!--
 **BryanMelvison/BryanMelvison** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.